 Testing recommendations from the Centers for Disease Control and Prevention

 There is no safe level of blood lead concentration.
-According to the CDC, children should be tested by venous blood draw for elevated blood lead levels at:
+According to the CDC, children should be tested by venous blood draw for lead exposure above the Blood Lead Reference Value:

 - 12 months